alaasmagi/educode/backend/README.md

 - [ ] Add IP whitelisting for admin endpoints
 - [ ] Implement security headers (CSP, HSTS, etc.)
 - [ ] Add comprehensive audit logging with tamper detection

 ---

-## Contributing

-For information on contributing to the educode project, see the main repository [README](../README.md).

----